Shaykhnazar/YukYuborBotAPI/GOOGLE_SHEETS_INTEGRATION.md

 This document provides comprehensive guidance for integrating Google Sheets functionality from the PostLink Telegram bot into a Laravel API + Nuxt.js web application.
 The integration allows seamless data synchronization between your web app and Google Sheets for users, requests, and analytics.

+**🚀 NEW in v2.0**: Single response system with dual acceptance that eliminates duplicate Google Sheets updates and ensures correct sequential tracking.

 ## Current Implementation Analysis

 ### Telegram Bot Implementation (Python)